What is keno

 You can play Keno if you are 18 years of age or older.
 You can play Keno at a minimum of P10 per game to a maximum of P1,000 per play slip.

 Daily Keno draws start at 7:00 am and end at 12 midnight, Monday thru Sunday.
 That’s a total of 103 draws every day!

 The Philippine Charity Sweepstakes Office (PCSO) is the principal government agency for raising and providing funds for charitable and health programs in the country through its national lottery program.
 The PCSO’s four main products are: Lotto, Keno, instant Scratch tickets, and traditional sweepstakes.

-For prizes P5,000 and below – At any Keno outlet
+For prizes below P5,000 – claim at any authorized Keno outlet

 Where there are more than 10 winning columns for a match 10 in the 10-Spot Keno, P10 million will be divided by the number of winning columns.
 Where there are more than 10 winning columns for a Match 9 in the 9-Spot Keno, P4 million will be divided by the number of winning columns.
 Your share in the winning is proportional to the number of winning columns you play.

-There is also a limit to the amount of total winnings per draw, which is P75 million.
+P10 Million is the maximum jackpot per game, and the limit to the amount of total winnings per draw is P75 million.
 This is the maximum liability limit that is the theoretical computation equivalent to the maximum prize payout as mandated by PCSO Charter (R.A.
 1169, as amended).